How to help your supply teachers to be even better

 An example seating plan for a supply teacher to use.

-Using a child’s name really helps to build relationships (and that helps behaviour), so a seating plan lets supply teachers know who is where.
-It’s also really helpful when the child comes and says ‘Mia’s not sitting in the right place’ as the supply teachers can just check the plan.
+Using a child’s name helps to build great relationships (and that helps behaviour), so a seating plan lets supply teachers know who is where.
+It’s also really helpful when one child claims that ‘Mia’s not sitting in the right place’ as the supply teacher can just check the plan.

-If your school sets for English and maths, you’ll need a seating plan for those lessons too.
-It doesn’t need to be fancy (hand drawn is fine) and, in KS2, you can ask a reliable child to write the names on.
+If your school has ‘sets’, leave a seating plan for English and maths too.
+It doesn’t need to be fancy (hand drawn is fine) and, in KS2, a reliable child can add the names to the floor plan you’ve drawn.

 13. Bin things

-When you teach in someone else’s class and it’s messy, everything is harder to find.
-Use the fact that you’ve supply cover to motivate you to bin (or file) things.
+When teaching in someone else’s messy classroom, everything is harder to find.
+Use the fact that you have a cover teacher to motivate you to bin or file papers.

 Conclusion

-Remember, there is a reported shortage of supply teachers.
-Just like you can choose to not have supply teachers back, they can opt to not come back.
-Supply staff returning is good for consistency and quality of teaching and learning.
+In 2024, Schools Weeks reported a shortage of supply teachers.
+Just like you can choose to not have supply teachers back, they can choose to not return.
+Having supply staff returning is good for consistency and quality of teaching and learning.

 There is no us and them with supply teachers.
 We are all on the same team.
-The tips above make it easier for supply teachers to perform at their best help you and, in doing so, support even more outstanding teaching & learning.
+The tips above make it easier for supply teachers to perform at their best and, in doing so, support even better progress for our pupils.

 More helpful info for school staff (including supply teachers!)